aivanzhang/panda_patrol/README.md

 ### 5) View the results
 Go to https://panda-patrol.vercel.app/dashboard to view the results of your data tests.
 Note you may see other people's data tests on this dashboard as well.
 This is because this dashboard is publicly accessible.

 :tada: Congrats! :tada: You have created your first data test dashboard!
-See the [documentation](https://github.com/aivanzhang/panda_patrol/wiki) for more information on how to spin up your own Panda Patrol server and other features like adjustable parameters, alerting, and silencing.
+See the [documentation](https://github.com/aivanzhang/panda_patrol/wiki) for more information and [Quickstart](https://github.com/aivanzhang/panda_patrol/wiki/Quickstart) on how to spin up your own Panda Patrol server and other features like adjustable parameters, alerting, and silencing.